evandowning/model-api-sequence/README.md

 # which will be used as a parameter to lstm.py

 # Train LSTM model
-$ python lstm.py features/ models/ true true > out.txt
+$ python3 lstm.py features/ models/ true true > out.txt

-# "models/" will be removed every time lstm.py is run.
-This folder stores all
+# "models/" stores all of the models in JSON form to be imported and used by
-# of the models in JSON form to be imported and used by Keras in the future.
+# Keras in the future.

 # "out.txt" will store the detailed output of training and testing your LSTM

 # Evaluate LSTM model
-$ python eval.py model.json weight.h5 train.pkl test.pkl > out.txt
+$ python3 evaluation.py model.json weight.h5 features/ hash.label labels.txt predictions.csv

 # train.pkl and test.pkl are saved train/test fold to be used to construct
 # confusion matrix and other statistics from running lstm.py